rjaychen/diff-classification_ja/README.md

 ## Description
 This repo contains a model trained on the **I**nternational Corpus of **Ja**panese as a **S**econd Language (I-JAS) dataset found [[here]](https://chunagon.ninjal.ac.jp) [[alternative]](https://www2.ninjal.ac.jp/jll/lsaj/), a corpus of data collected from cross-sectional surveys of the spoken and written language of 1,000 Japanese learners speaking 12 different languages ​​in 20 countries and regions including Japan.
 Students were given two Japanese proficiency tests to determine their level; the [J-CAT](https://www.waseda.jp/inst/cjl/assets/uploads/2018/02/jcat_manual.pdf) and the [SPOT](https://ttbj.cegloc.tsukuba.ac.jp/en/p1.html#pageLink02).

+Note that I can not provide the data used in the creation of this model, but it can be requested from the links above.

 I used a similar pipeline as the ja_core_news_lg model, using the "tok2vec","morphologizer","parser", and "ner" components as annotations for categorization.
 ## Limitations
 This model is limited by amount of data (n<10000), as well as the classification of data into difficulty levels.
 I based my classification of difficulty on quantitative scores of the J-CAT and SPOT, but these scores are not fully representative of the proficiency a learner is at.
 Furthermore, there is a large disparity in the number of advanced, intermediate, and beginner/introductory learners in the data set.